April 2026 - LOW-DOWN from COWTOWN - ONLINE

 Saturday, May 9, 2026, Cassaro Winery

-Doug McManhan will be planning a cruise to Cassaro Winery in Ovilla TX.
-Pack your yard chair as they have beautiful trees and a nice outside area for us to sit and visit while we enjoy a nice glass of wine or two.
+Doug McMahan will be planning a cruise to Cassaro Winery in Ovilla TX.
+Pack your yard chair as they have beautiful trees and a nice outside area for us to sit and visit while we enjoy a glass of wine or two.

-More details will be sent out as we get closer.
+Doug will be sending out more details as we get closer.

 Cassaro Winery